Rivian EDV: Specifications

+Chassis

 The RCV platform uses a typical electric vehicle skateboard-type chassis with double wishbone front suspension and a twist beam trailing arm rear suspension on a steel ladder frame.
 The coil-sprung rear axle uses a track bar for lateral support, while the front suspension uses a transverse composite leaf spring.
 Payload capacity ranges from 1960 to 2750 lb.

+Traction motors

 According to a vehicle identification number encoding document that Rivian filed with the NHTSA, there will be three drivetrain options: front-wheel drive using one or two traction motors, or all-wheel drive with two motors.
-The first EDV-700s have a single-motor front-wheel drive arrangement.
+However, Rivian does not plan to produce the AWD model with two traction motors.